tgrapperon/swift-composable-environment/README.md

 - You write much less code, and you get more autocompletion.
 - You can fall back to manual management with `ComposableEnvironment` if necessary, and store properties that are not `@Dependency`'s.

-## Inconvenients over manual management
+## Inconvenients compared to manual management
 - Your environments need to be subclasses of `ComposableEnvironment`.
 - Your environments must be connected through `@DerivedEnvironment`.
 If one of the members of the environment tree is not a `ComposableEnvironment`, nor derived from another via `@DerivedEnvironment`, automatic syncing of dependencies will stop to work downstream, as the next `ComposableEnvironment` will act as a root for its subtree (I guess some safeguards are possible).
 - You need to declare your dependencies explicitly in the `ComposedDependencies` pseudo-namespace.
 It may require to plan ahead if you're working with an highly modularized application.
 I guess it should be possible to define equivalence relations between dependencies at some point.
 Otherwise, I would recommend to define transversal dependencies like `mainQueue` or `Date`, in a separate module that can be shared by each feature.